Battle of Sángrar: Preliminary moves

 In April, the Letelier expedition was sent by train to Chicla, from where it was planned to move onto Cerro de Huasco and Huancayo seeking to seize control of the Junín Department.

 Letelier's expedition force had been scattered in small garrisons through every town across the Peruvian mountains.
 Taking advantage of this strategy, these garrisons were surrounded by thousands of Indian montoneras which rose against the Chilean Army after suffering several abuses by Letelier's forces.
 It became essential to the Chileans to reorganize the troops, gather them up and withdraw as soon as possible to north in order to fall back from the mountains, avoiding a possible defeat.

 The chosen rendezvous point for the retreat was the mountain pass of Las Cuevas, which needed to be guarded until the division arrival to ease the crossing to Casapalca.
 This pass is between the towns of Quillacanca and Quillacocha, more than 3,500 over the sea level.

 A company of 80 men led by Cpt.
 José Araneda of the "Buin" 1st Line Battalion was ordered to hold the position until Letelier could pass through.
 This detachment consisted of one captain, three corporals, 78 soldiers, and one child who plays the company's horn, adding up 83 effectives.

 After a perilous march, the Chileans reached their destination, establishing on a nearby farm called Hacienda Sángrar in order to secure shelter from the wind chill and the snow.
 The farm was property of Norberto Vento, who manages to make Caceres send officers with their Indian montoneras to eliminate the trespassers.
 730 men between professional and irregular soldiers and 1,000 guerrillas were sent under orders of Col. Manuel Vento, son of the farm owner.

 Araneda decides to leave only 14 men at Las Cuevas as sentries, and sends Sgnt.
 Bisivinger, a corporal and 5 soldiers for food to Capillayoj, and Cpl.
 Oyarce and 4 men to the west as sentries.
 The rest were posted at "Sángrar".
-Meanwhile, Letelier had to retreat due to extremely bad weather conditions to Oroya, passing through Piedra Parada to Casapalca, leaving Araneda isolated and waiting for troops that will never arrive.
+Meanwhile, Letelier had to retreat due to extremely bad weather conditions to La Oroya, passing through Piedra Parada to Casapalca, leaving Araneda isolated and waiting for troops that will never arrive.

 After many hardships, Vento's forces began to come down from Colac's Throat, encountering with Bisivinger's patrol, killing all of them after a short but fierce fight before giving any signal of the attack.
 However, the gunshots had been heard by the Chileans at Sángrar, allowing them to reunite and assume defensive positions.